barkprotocol/blink/README.md

 ## 5. Data Flow

-1. **Frontend Interaction**: Users input bid details through the UI.
+1. **Frontend Interaction**: User inputs (bid amount, vesting period, wallet address) are captured in the IWO Interface component.
-2. **Simulation**: Client-side bid weight calculation for immediate feedback.
+2. **Bid Simulation**: Bid simulation is performed client-side using the Bid Simulator component.
-3. **Blockchain Submission**: Signed transaction data sent to Solana smart contracts.
+3. **Blockchain Submission**: Signed transaction data sent to Solana programs.
 4. **Backend Processing**: Validates and updates the state.
-5. **Frontend Updates**: Data fetched from the blockchain for real-time visualization.
+5. **Frontend Updates**: Data fetched from the Solana blockchain for real-time visualization.

 ---